EFAA is accepting applications for the Bringing School Home program!

 EFAA is accepting applications for the Bringing School Home program beginning Tuesday June 1 until further notice.
-You can apply by downloading and completing the below fillable PDFs and emailing to BSH@efaa.org

-You also have the option to complete the application through the below survey monkey link.
+Complete the application through the below survey monkey link.
 Once you’ve completed the survey, your application has been submitted.

 Learn more about Bringing School Home (https://boulderhousing.org/